How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 4. Areca (palms/coconut trees): 0,0004M hectares.

-Vietnam has evergreen forests on the limestone mountains—many shared with China.
-There are also deciduous forests in Vietnam with a year-long dry season and Dipterocarp tree species.
+Vietnam has evergreen forests on its limestone mountains, many of which are shared with China.
+There are also deciduous forests in Vietnam, characterized by a year-long dry season and featuring Dipterocarp tree species.
 On the coast, there are mangrove forests.
 Melaleuca forests are found in areas with saturated conditions near the Mekong River.
 There are also bamboo forests where suppliers can extract bamboo locally.

 Facts About The Vietnamese Wood Industry

 Most domestically grown wood used for manufacturing in Vietnam comes from plantations.
 Local plantation owners produced over 16 million m3 of logs last year.
-As there are logging bans in place for forests belonging to the government, mass plantation forests (not including scattered trees) account for billions of dollars worth of logs.
+As logging bans are in place for government-owned forests, mass plantation forests (excluding scattered trees) are worth billions of dollars in logs.

 • There are 5,000 wood processing factories in Vietnam.
-These companies use raw wood to process, while others manufacture consumer goods using wood.
+These companies use raw wood for processing, while others manufacture consumer goods from wood.
 Only 5% are state-owned, while 95% are privately owned companies.
-Most wood processing factories are small (93%), medium-sized (5.5%), and few are large (1.5%).
+Most wood processing factories are small (93%), medium-sized (5.5%), and a few are large (1.5%).

-• In 2019, the wood processing industry used over 46 million m3 of timber.
-36 million m3 were exported internationally, and domestic manufacturers used 10 million m3 for furniture and other wood manufacturing.
+• In 2019, the wood processing industry utilized over 46 million cubic meters of timber.
+Thirty-six million m³ were exported internationally, and domestic manufacturers used 10 million m³ for furniture and other wood products.

 • The import totals for raw timber and timber products amounted to $2.5B in 2019 (data from Vietnam Customs).
 Most wood imports originated from China, the US, the EU, and Africa.

 • Vietnam has low labor costs in the wood processing industry.
-The government has an open policy for foreign direct investment, welcoming all foreign companies who want to manufacture wood products in Vietnam.
+The government has an open policy for foreign direct investment, welcoming all foreign companies that want to manufacture wood products in Vietnam.

 Forest Ownership In Vietnam